What is State-to-State Verification?

 If an applicant does not want to cancel the out-of-state issuance, they will not be issued a driver license or ID card in North Carolina.

-Provided by the American Association of Motor Vehicles Administrators, it helps the N.C.
+American Association of Motor Vehicles Administrators, it helps the N.C.
 Division of Motor Vehicles fight and reduce identity fraud, improve process efficiency with the automation of manual processes and identify and eliminate potential duplicate licenses and ID cards.

 Who Does State-to-State Verification Affect?